Goal: $6,000 to help 80 children

 About this Mission Project

-Southeast Asia has one of the poorest countries in the world.
-The impoverished children there are vulnerable to pedophiles and international human trafficking syndicates.
+Laos is one of the poorest countries in the world, and impoverished Lao children are vulnerable to pedophiles and international human trafficking syndicates.
 Money from STEP (Student Tuition Expense Program) is a crucial part of keeping children in school and off the streets.

 Boonmee is a hardworking boy who is determined to lift himself out of his family’s vicious cycle of poverty and drug addiction.
 He is the oldest boy in a home for street boys, and his determination to better his life for God is an inspiring example to the other boys in the home.